iamwrong/knowledge_sharing/software_documentation/README.md

 On scala the method return data types and the variable data types are optional.
-As a rule of thumb, **if it takes you more than 3 seconds to evaluate the data type of an expression, please make it explicit**; someone new to the codebase will have a much harder time make sense of it, and very often the code is so obscure that the IDE also has a hard time evaluate it to give n hint.
+As a rule of thumb, **if it takes you more than 3 seconds to evaluate the data type of an expression, please make it explicit**.
+Someone new to the codebase will have a much harder time make sense of it;administrative and very often the code is so obscure that the IDE also has a hard time evaluate it to give n hint.